jamen/js-packages/packages/hmu-http/README.md

 # hmu-http
 > A hmu plugin for fetching the HTTP status of a server.

-A [`hmu`](https://github.com/jamen/hmu) plugin that performs a GET request to a HTTP server to check it's status.
+This is a [`hmu`](https://github.com/jamen/hmu) plugin that performs a GET request to a HTTP server to check it's status...
+You can provide headers in the request and also use HTTPS.

 ## Installation
 ```shell